svedel/greattunes/README.md

         ]
 ```

+###### Covariate names
+Covariates are assigned names behind the scenes of the type `covar1`, `covar2` etc. with numbers added in the order in
+which the variable is processed from the `covars` list of tuples during class initialization (beware that this order may
+not be preserved).
+Names are visible as the column names in the `x_data` attribute.

-##### Elaborate approach: more effort, but allows for specifying covariate names and data types
+##### Elaborate approach: more effort, but allows for specifying names and data types of covariates

 #### Multivariate covariates